How to Paint Plastic

 Step 1: Clean the plastic surface.

-Woman using a microfiber cloth to clean a plastic bin.
+Person using cloth to clean plastic bin.

 Photo: Tom Fenenga for Bob Vila